-The Holy Spirit wants to be our life coach.
+The Holy Spirit wants to be our partner in life.
 He dwells in us and has an ambition to make Jesus real to us so that we can grow to be like Him!
 The Holy Spirit also has a strong ambition to use us to bless others.

 For us to experience this communion, this koinonia with the Holy Spirit, we must be on the same page in our lives that He is!
 We must ask ourselves; do I have a major ambition in life to be like Jesus?
 Do I want to change?
 Am I pursuing the goal of changing things in me that are unlike Jesus?
 Am I asking the Lord to make me a blessing to others?
 Am I open each day to be a conduit for God’s love?
 Am I actively seeking to hear the Holy Spirit and be used by Him to minister to those around me?

-To have the Holy Spirit as a life coach, you must fall in love with the Word of God!
+To be a partner with the Holy Spirit, you must fall in love with the Word of God!
 He is the Spirit of Truth.
 The more you involve yourself with the Word by reading and meditation, the more the Holy Spirit will witness to your own spirit.
 If you’ll decide and purpose to be a doer of the Word, the Holy Spirit will begin to show you many things about your life and will begin to manifest in you the nature of the Son of God.

 Once you choose to follow this path in life, joy that you have never known will engulf you.
 But for this to happen, you must give yourself away to your partner, the Holy Spirit.